Tomahawk missiles are Trump’s ace card in Ukraine. Zelensky says it’s time to play it

 But he does, his Knesset speech this week has shown, love to back a winner – especially one who wins using American weapons which, he claimed, had contributed to Israel’s “victory” in Gaza.

-Trump has said that Russia may be a “paper tiger” and Zelensky would like him to add Tomahawk to his arsenal.
-So far only the blow-hard-in-chief of the Putin administration, Medvedev, has reacted to the Tomahawk threat.
+Trump has said that Russia may be a “paper tiger”, and Zelensky would like him to add Tomahawks to his arsenal.
+So far, only the blowhard-in-chief of the Putin administration, Medvedev, has reacted to the Tomahawk threat.
 And pretty feebly at that.

 “The delivery of these missiles could end badly for everyone.
 And first of all – for Trump himself,” said the former Russian president.